eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 thumbnail: _thumbnails/mnbab.svg
 usemathjax: true
 tldr: >
-    MN-BaB is our most recent neural network verifier, especially effective on networks with high natural accuracy, i.e. weakly regularized ones obtained by natural training.
-The verifier uses precise multi-neuron constraints within the Branch-and-Bound paradigm, and utilizes a GPU-based solver, allowing it to efficiently verify more properties of interest.
+    MN-BaB is our most recent neural network verifier that combines precise multi-neuron constraints within the Branch-and-Bound paradigm in one fully GPU-based solver.
+This allows the verifier to achieve state-of-the-art performance on current benchmarks and perform especially well on networks that were not trained to be easily verifiable and as a result, have high natural accuracy.
 excerpt: >
     Learn more about how multi-neuron constraints can be used in a Branch-and-Bound framework to build a state-of-the-art complete neural network verifier.